-- Ensure that you have mapped your in-app events to those used by partners so that they are able to correctly consume postbacks.
+- Ensure that you have mapped your in-app events to those used by partners so that they can consume postbacks correctly.

 Using Excel to format the event_revenue_usd column

-When using Excel/Google sheets to create a CSV file, the event_revenue_usd column must be formatted correctly before you save the file as a CSV file.
+When using Excel/Google sheets to create a CSV file, the event_revenue_usd column must be formatted correctly before saving the file as a CSV file.

 Formatting event_revenue_usd cells in Excel